-"Oh, Do not ask, 'What is it?'
+"Oh, do not ask, 'What is it?'

 Let us go and make our visit."

 If you've never visited your local botanic garden this time of year, you really should go.
-I have a friend who recently did this, and she posted amazing pictures from her visit to the Minnesota Landscape Arboretum.
+I have a friend who recently did this, and she posted terrific pictures from her visit to the Minnesota Landscape Arboretum.
 She said this:

 "This is my PSA : Get yourself to the Arb ....now .
 Don’t wait to go just to see the change in color of the trees (like everyone else ) Go now !
 The colors of the flowers are crazy !
 This is just a couple quick snaps with my phone ( which doesn’t do justice) no filters, editing or enhancing.
 The colors are just THAT bright and bold.